My Friend Cayla

-My Friend Cayla was a line of 18 in dolls which used speech recognition technology in conjunction with an Android or iOS mobile app to recognize a child's speech and perform conversations with users.
+My Friend Cayla was a line of 18 in dolls which used speech recognition technology in conjunction with a smartphone app to recognize a child's speech and perform conversations with users.
 The doll used the internet to search what the user said, and then responded with data that it found online.
 My Friend Cayla was created by Bob Delprincipe, inventor of Cindy Smart and Tekno the Robotic Puppy.

-The doll is banned in Germany, since the German government considers it to be a surveillance device.
+The doll generated much controversy due to its recording feature and internet connection, causing concerns that it was collecting information on children and that it could be hacked.
+This resulted in the doll being banned in Germany, since the German government considers it to be a surveillance device.

+Background

+My Friend Cayla was distributed by Vivid in the United Kingdom.
+Genesis was the distributor for users from the United States of America, and the doll entered the US market in August 2015.

 Technology

 Cayla functioned by sending microphone inputs to an app on an iOS or Android device via Bluetooth.
 The app then parsed the speech into text and used keywords from the speech that it heard to search the Internet for a response.
-The app translates the text back into speech and sends it back to the doll, who answers after around a one-second delay.

-Cayla, operated by 3 AA batteries, also has a "personality", with a database containing details of her family, pets, her favorite food, pop star, and film.
+Cayla also had a "personality", with a database containing details of her family, pets, and interests, such as ballet.
+The doll could be used by children to ask for help with homework, and had a free Spanish language version.

 The creator of the doll, Bob Delprincipe, says "She's not a search engine, she's a seven-year-old girl.
 There are some things she just doesn't know."
-And he argued that though there had been 'intelligent' toys before, there had never been an Internet-connected doll.
+He argued that though there had been 'intelligent' toys before, there had never been an Internet-connected doll.

-Styles

-Cayla is available in 3 styles: Blonde, Brunette and African American.
-The UK saw a limited release of a Princess Edition.

-Distribution

-My Friend Cayla was distributed by Vivid in the United Kingdom.
-Genesis was the distributor for users from the United States of America.

 Awards

-The doll was named 2014 Innovative Toy of the Year by the London Toy Industry Association, and was a top 10 toy for all key European retailers this past holiday season.
-The doll was later sold in the United States market in August 2015.
+The doll was named 2014 Innovative Toy of the Year by the London Toy Industry Association, and was a top 10 toy for all key European retailers that holiday season.
 In 2015 My Friend Cayla won Most Wanted Dolls of 2015 from TTPM (Toys, Tots, Pets & More).

 Controversy

+Hacking

 Ken Munro of security firm Pen Test Partners claimed he hacked the doll, and demonstrated the hack in the BBC World News Tech Tent program.
 Tim Medin from Counter Hack also hacked the doll by simply using Bluetooth to use it as a remote speaker and microphone, which could be used to communicate with children.
-"Cayla was basically the subject of a tech prank," said Peter Magalhaes, general manager of Cayla manufacturer Genesis.
+Additionally, the official website for the doll claimed that it was incapable of using inappropriate language, as its software had a pre-set list of blocked words.
+However, hackers were able to get it to say swears from the blocked list.

+Peter Magalhaes, general manager of Genesis, described the doll as "the subject of a tech prank."
+The creator of the doll, Bob Delprincipe, said, "She's not a search engine, she's a seven-year-old girl.
+There are some things she just doesn't know."
+This statement was criticized as an attempt to anthropomorphize the doll.